 Salman Toor’s Cinematic Canvases Are a Celebration of Queer Culture

-The rising star will have his first major solo exhibition at the Whitney Museum of American Art in November
+The rising star has his first major solo exhibition at the Whitney Museum of American Art and a presentation at Luhring Augustine

 Salman Toor’s lush, dreamy paintings are filled with beautiful brown queer men caught in moments of intimacy, camaraderie, and introspection.
 In some paintings, friends happily laze around in cozy, book-filled apartments, dance and drink in crowded bars, or gaze into smartphones, free from the realities of the outside world.
 In others, they are depicted in vulnerable situations, like waiting for customs clearance at the airport.
 During this time of isolation and fraught politics, these scenes take on a newfound poignancy.

 “They are bookish, urban creatures that come from my imagination,” says Toor, whose first-ever museum solo show opens at the Whitney Museum of American Art on November 13.
 Titled, “How Will I Know,” the highly anticipated exhibition was postponed from the spring due to the pandemic.
 “They drink and argue about what the future of a multiethnic queer culture might look like and attempt to inhabit the freedom promised in an urban Western world—and try to find its costs.”

 Art has always been a form of escape for Toor, who grew up in Lahore, Pakistan, before moving to the U.S. in 2002 and eventually settling in New York’s Lower East Side.